 Download GB Counties Android app

-Several metropolitan counties are included, partly because of the availability of suitable maps that were so much better than the ones I had done.
+Several metropolitan counties are included, partly because of the availability of suitable maps.
 Some do not have recognised county towns so the largest town is chosen where this is the case.
 The thirteen traditional counties of Wales are used rather than the eight preserved ones of today.

 The following examples and screen shots are predominantly from the GB Counties parent app, World Flags, which apart from the data and resource files is exactly the same.

 Individual countries can be selected by tapping or clicking the menu bar buttons at the top.
-The initial option at start up is the whole of Great Britain.
-Selecting a country in Test Mode begins a new test.
+The default option is the whole of Great Britain.
+Your selection is saved for launching next time in the Android app or your web browser's local storage.

-There are four modes, two display modes and two tests.
-Fixed Display Mode comprises hyperlinks from flags and maps or capital cities to their respective Kiddle (Kids Encyclopedia Facts) or Wikipedia pages.
-Kiddle is the startup option for juniors, just toggle the bottem right hand button for Wikipedia.
+There are three modes, Display Mode that shows counties and their county towns and two Test Modes.
+Display Mode comprises hyperlinks from the flags, maps and county towns to their respective Kiddle (Kids Encyclopedia Facts) or Wikipedia pages.
+Kiddle is the initial option for juniors, toggle the bottom right hand button for Wikipedia.

-There are also two test modes to test your knowledge of county flags or locations.
+There are two test modes to test your knowledge of county flags or locations.
 The default Test Mode or Flash Test Mode for accomplished users wanting an extra challenge, where flags are flashed up for one tenth of a second or maps for a half.
-So do be ready but you can always skip or go back later should you miss it.

-There are two further test options, 10 random questions or all counties in your chosen country plus a City option for testing your knowledge of county towns.
-Press the City button to toggle between county (Flags/Maps) and county town tests.
-Flash Test Mode is unavailable in city tests.
+There are two further test options, 10 random questions or all counties in your chosen country plus a Town option for testing your knowledge of county towns.
+Press the Town button to toggle between county (Flags/Maps) and county town tests.
+Flash Test Mode is not available for town tests.

 Correct solutions are shown after three wrong answers and shall be asked again.
 You may skip or go back to earlier questions as you please, but it does reset the question's wrong answer counter before its solution is shown.

 The default is a ten question quick fire test.
-Confident users may prefer the challenge of a longer one.
+Confident users may prefer the challenge of the longer one.
 Selecting any of these options begins a new test.

 Typing is the preferred input method.
 Options beginning with entered text are filtered and autocompleted as you type, as shown above and in the following image.
 Since options are limited to those in the list, you are audibly warned when none exist, most likely the result a typing error, and the offending character is removed.
 Just accept the free hit if it wasn't a typo.